-Try our new unit meeting activities and pick up one our special Remembrance products, all created with The Royal British Legion
+Try our unit meeting activities and pick up one our special Remembrance products, all created with The Royal British Legion

 Remember with your unit

-This November, mark Remembrance with our new unit meeting activities created with The Royal British Legion.
+This November, mark Remembrance with our unit meeting activities created with the Royal British Legion.
 Remembrance can mean different things to different people.
 The activities are a great way to explore what it means to your unit – from the poppy fields of the First World War, to stories of women working in the resistance during the second.
 Think too about those who protect and support us today, from police officers to supermarket workers.

 There’s a different activity for each section and they’re all free to download.
 The activities combine craft and creativity with stories and thoughts to help girls to reflect:

 - Rainbows – Poppy Fields activity (pdf) and Rainbows Remembrance stories (pdf)

 - Brownies – Stones of Remembrance activity (pdf) and Brownies Remembrance stories (pdf)

 - Guides – Poppy pinwheel activity (pdf), Poppy pinwheel template (pdf) and Guides Remembrance stories (pdf)

 - Rangers – A wreath to remember activity (pdf) and Rangers Remembrance stories (pdf)

 Remembrance Day is traditionally marked on 11 November (or the nearest Sunday) and is an opportunity to remember those who have died in the line of duty.
 Taking part is a personal choice.